CTU-Bern/presize/README.md

 Installation
 ------------

+`presize` can be installed from CRAN in the usual manner:

+    install.packages("presize")

-You can install presize from github with:
+You can install the development version of `presize` from github with:

-    # install.packages("devtools")
+    # install.packages("remotes")
-    devtools::install_github("CTU-Bern/presize")
+    remotes::install_github("CTU-Bern/presize")

+Note that `remotes` treats any warnings (e.g. that a certain package was built under a different version of R) as errors.
+If you see such an error, run the following line and try again:

+    Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS = "true")

 Overview
 --------